-- This equipment must be housed inside an X-ray shielded room. - The operator must remain outside a shielded room during X-ray exposure to protect himself/herself from radiation. - During imaging, the operator must maintain vocal/visual contact with the patient from outside the shielded area. - The operator must continuously check the status of the patient and the equipment during imaging. - The operator must be at least 2 m (6 feet) away from the equipment during imaging. - The operator must immediately stop imaging if the equipment malfunctions. - During X-ray exposure, the patient must wear a lead apron with neck and thyroid protection. - Children and pregnant women must consult with a doctor before X-ray exposure.
+- This equipment must be housed inside an X-ray shielded room. - The operator must remain outside a shielded room during X-ray exposure to protect himself/herself from radiation. - During imaging, the operator must maintain vocal/visual contact with the patient from outside the shielded area. - The operator should continuously check the status of the patient and the equipment during imaging. - During imaging, the operator should be at least 2 m (6 feet) away from the equipment. - The operator must immediately stop imaging if the equipment malfunctions. - During X-ray exposure, the patient must wear a lead apron with neck and thyroid protection. - Children and pregnant women must consult with a doctor before X-ray exposure.